-- 1. Dial 911 - Notify facility manager - 3.
-Advise all site employees of the fire emergency and gather team at the muster location. - 4.
-Work with local responders to address fire encroachment near the facility.
+1. Dial 911.

-- 5. Fire Department will manage the fire scene, site personnel will stand by to assist with isolation of module strings and electrical equipment if requested by the Fire Department Incident Commander. - 6.
+- 2. Notify the Facility Manager. - 3.
+Advise all site employees of the fire emergency and gather team at the muster location. - Work with local responders to address fire encroachment near the facility. - 5.
+Fire Department will manage the fire scene, site personnel will stand by to assist with isolation of module strings and electrical equipment if requested by the Fire Department Incident Commander. - 6.
 All safety requests from the Incident Commander shall be followed by the site team.